Alkan3909/tinyscheme_autocomplete/README.md

 * You need to type only a few letters of a procedure's name.
 Observe the patterns used in examples.
 * In the Auto-Complete popup, you'll come across several entries with embedded `_` character.
 Please note that the `_` character has been added only for better readability.
 You don't need to type this character.
-* All Block-Form tags have a `block` suffix attached.
-It is intended to help you identify which items have Block-Form variants available.
+* All _Block-Form_ tags have a `block` suffix attached.
+It is intended to help you identify which items have _Block-Form_ variant available.
 * Scheme comes with several predicate procedures.
 Tags for these procedures have a `Q` suffix attached.
 Again, it's been done for easy identification and quick access.
 * You could use `Tab` and `Shift+Tab` to cycle forward and backward through arguments.
 * If you accidentally invoke an undesirable completion, performing a simple Undo `ctrl + z` might be a better fix, rather than manually deleting the unwanted bits.